jacobalberty/unifi-docker/README.md

 ## Setting up, Running, Stopping, Upgrading

-First, install Docker on the the "Docker host" - the machine that will run the Docker and Unifi Controller software.
+First, install Docker on the "Docker host" - the machine that will run the Docker and Unifi Controller software.
 Use any of the guides on the internet to install on your Docker host.
+For Windows, see the [Microsoft guide for installing Docker.](https://docs.microsoft.com/en-us/windows/wsl/tutorials/wsl-containers)

 Then use the following steps to set up the directories and start the Docker container running.